runwayml/learn/docs/tutorials/tutorial_p5_posenet.md

 ![Skeleton tracking in P5.js with Runway, step 4](assets/images/tutorials/tutorial_p5_posenet/port.png)

-In the upper rigth hand corner, select **Network** and click on **Socket.io**.
+In the upper right hand corner, select **Network** and click on **Socket.io**.
 The most important step for this sketch is ensuring that the sketch is connecting to RunwayML and able to communicate with it.
 This communication happens via websockets.
 Be sure that the Socket.io server port in RunwayML matches the server port in the sketch.
 Here, we have set up RunwayML to communicate via port 3000 (image above), and have also specified port 3000 in our sketch.

 ### Step 5